JolifantoBambla/parametric-l-systems/DOCUMENTATION.md

 A production specifies a rule for replacing a single [module](#module) in a string of [modules](#module), e.g., in the L-system's [axiom](#axiom), with zero or more [modules](#module).
 A production consists of four parts:
 1. A **probability** for the production to be applied.
-2. A **module declaration** that specifies the module to be replaced by the production and the **environment** in which the module must occur for the production to be a candidate to replace it.
+2. A **module declaration** that specifies the main module to be replaced by the production and the **environment** in which the module must occur for the production to be a candidate to replace it.
 3. A **condition** that has to be fulfilled for the production to be applied.
-4. A list of **module forms** generating evaluated modules.
+4. A list of **module forms**, i.e., a list of modules and rules for setting their parameters, that replace the main module with zero or more other modules.

 These four parts are separated by the keywords `;`, `<`, `>`, `:`, and `->` in that order, i.e.:
 `<probability> ; <module declaration list> < <module declaration> > <module declaration list> : <condition> -> <module form list>`